What I Do to Prepare for Endometriosis Surgery

 - A stool for the toilet — Raising the feet a little can take off added pressure.
 I just use an old shoe box.

 - A designated driver willing to run errands and take you to your doctor

 I hope that helps!
 Please share your surgery tips!

 Editor’s note: Any medical information included is based on a personal experience.
 For questions or concerns regarding health, please consult a doctor or medical professional.

-The Mighty is asking the following: Write a letter to anyone you wish had a better understanding of your experience with disability, disease or mental illness.
+The Mighty is asking the following: Create a list-style story of your choice in regards to disability, disease or mental illness.
 Check out our Submit a Story page for more about our submission guidelines.